imzodev/spritel/README.md

 ## Contributing
 TODO: There will be a point where we will be receiving many NPC collision detections from players, the server will be sending X amount of updates, so we will need a way to handle collisions and synchronization of NPC positions more efficiently.

+## NPC System

+### Edge Detection
+The NPC edge detection system has been implemented with the following key features:

+1. The `handleEdgeOfMap` function detects when an NPC reaches a map edge and stops movement
+2. The `pushAwayFromEdge` function moves the NPC 1 pixel away from the edge when it receives new movement instructions
+3. Edge detection notifications are sent to the server when an NPC reaches a map edge
+4. The server responds with new movement instructions

+The implementation avoids repositioning NPCs too far from edges (just 1 pixel) to maintain a natural appearance while preventing them from getting stuck in movement loops.

+### AI Conversations
+NPCs are powered by OpenAI's API to provide dynamic and contextual conversations:

+1. Each NPC has a defined personality and role (merchant, innkeeper, blacksmith, etc.)
+2. Conversations maintain context and memory of previous interactions
+3. NPCs respond based on game context (time of day, weather, player level, etc.)
+4. Fallback responses are provided when the API is unavailable

 ## License